Paw Patrol: The Dino Movie

-Paw Patrol: The Dino Movie is an upcoming Canadian animated action-adventure comedy film based on the television series Paw Patrol created by Keith Chapman.
-Produced by Spin Master Entertainment, it is the sequel to Paw Patrol: The Movie (2021) and Paw Patrol: The Mighty Movie (2023) and is being directed by Cal Brunker, who co-wrote the screenplay with Bob Barlen.
-The ensemble voice cast includes Mckenna Grace (voicing Skye), Jennifer Hudson, Fortune Feimster, Snoop Dogg, Bill Nye, Meredith MacNeill, Paris Hilton, Terry Crews, and Jameela Jamil.
+Paw Patrol: The Dino Movie is a 2026 Canadian animated adventure comedy film based on the television series Paw Patrol created by Keith Chapman.
+The sequel to Paw Patrol: The Mighty Movie (2023), it is directed by Cal Brunker, who co-wrote the screenplay with Bob Barlen.
+The ensemble voice cast includes Carter Young, Mckenna Grace, Terry Crews, Jennifer Hudson, Fortune Feimster, Jameela Jamil, Bill Nye, Paris Hilton, Snoop Dogg, and Henry Bolan.
+The film also features several cast members from both the television series and the previous films reprising their roles, such as Mckenna Grace, Ron Pardo, Lucien Duncan-Reid, and Nylan Parthipan, and with others joining the cast.
+In the film, the Paw Patrol crash-lands on a dinosaur populated island and are thrown into a series of rescues.

-In September 2023, before the release of Paw Patrol: The Mighty Movie, Spin Master announced a third Paw Patrol film is in development with a planned 2026 release date.
-Returning crew members were announced soon after, including Brunker as a director and Jennifer Dodge, Laura Clunie, and Toni Stevens as producers.
+In September 2023, before the release of Paw Patrol: The Mighty Movie, a third Paw Patrol film was announced to be in development with a planned 2026 release date.
+Returning crew members were announced soon after, including Brunker as a director.
 Mikros Image in Montreal, like its predecessors, returned to handle the animation, this time collaborating in Paris, with the casting of Grace, Hudson and Feimster being announced the following year.
 The film is based on the Dino Rescue sub-theme of the main show.